Frequently Asked Questions

 Most classes range from 25-35 students.
 Classes which require counseling training skills have about 13 students, and the Practicum seminar will have 8-10 students.
 Class sizes are identical to those in the traditional program.

 Yes.
-Students who are denied can apply to the M.S. in Counseling Evening Cohort program, or, if they wish, apply to the traditional program the following year.
+Students who are denied can apply to the M.S. in Clinical Mental Health Counseling & Marriage and Family Therapy program, or, if they wish, apply to the traditional program the following year.

-No. Currently, our plans are to start a new M.S. in Counseling Evening Cohort every three years.
-We are planning to start a new cohort that will begin in Spring 2022.
-Applicants may apply for the Spring 2022 M.S. in Counseling Evening Cohort starting August 1, 2021 and the deadline for applications is October 1, 2021.
+No. Currently, our plans are to start a new M.S. in Clinical Mental Health Counseling & Marriage and Family Therapy program every three years.
+We are planning to start a new cohort that will begin in Spring 2025.
+Applicants may apply for the Spring 2025 M.S. in Clinical Mental Health Counseling & Marriage and Family Therapy starting August 1, 2024.

-For more detailed information regarding admissions to our program please visit the admissions page on our website http://hhd.fullerton.edu/counsel/admissions/index.php.
+For more detailed information regarding admissions to our program, please visit the admissions page on our website https://extension.fullerton.edu/masters/counseling/requirements.aspx.

-Please contact our Prospective Student Advisor, Ginamarie Scherzi.
+Please contact our Prospective Student Advisor, Angie Mello.
 She will be delighted to meet with you and answer any questions.
-You can email her at applycounseling@fullerton.edu or phone her at 657-278-3042
+You can email her at applycounseling@fullerton.edu or phone her at 657-278-5772.